 Health Information Technology careers are found in a variety of settings including: health care facilities, consulting firms, government agencies, insurance companies, health care IS/IT vendors, pharmaceutical companies, as well as many other environments.

-Health Information Management programs incorporate the disciplines of medicine, management, finance, information technology, and law into one curriculum.
-Because of this unique mixture, HIM graduates can choose from a variety of work settings across an array of health care environments.
+Health Information Technology programs incorporate the disciplines of medicine, management, finance, information technology, and law into one curriculum.
+Because of this unique mixture, HIT graduates can choose from a variety of work settings across an array of health care environments.

 Program Accreditation and Licensure Exam Eligibility